Jury finds Ed Sheeran didn’t copy Marvin Gaye classic

 “I am obviously very happy with the outcome of this case, and it looks like I’m not going to have to retire from my day job, after all.
 But at the same time, I am unbelievably frustrated that baseless claims like this are allowed to go to court at all,” the singer said, reading from a prepared statement.

-He also said he missed his grandmother’s funeral in Ireland because of the trial, and that he “won’t get that time back.”
+He also said he missed his grandmother’s funeral in Ireland because of the trial, and that he “will never get that time back.”

-Before leaving the courthouse, Griffin waited in a hallway with her lawyers, saying she was relieved the trial was over.

 “It showed me who he was,” Griffin said.

-“I did what I had to do to protect my father’s intellectual property.
-I’m very proud of my father and his work and me doing what I have to do,” Griffin added.
+A juror, Sophia Neis, told reporters afterward that there was not immediate consensus when deliberations began.

+“Everyone had opinions going in.
+Both sides had advocates, said Neis, 23. ”There was a lot of back and forth.”

-The verdict came after a two-week trial that featured a courtroom performance by Sheeran as the singer insisted, sometimes angrily, that the trial was a threat to all musicians who create their own music.
+The verdict capped a two-week trial that featured a courtroom performance by Sheeran as the singer insisted, sometimes angrily, that the trial was a threat to all musicians who create their own music.

-Sheeran sat with his legal team throughout the trial, defending himself against the lawsuit by Townsend’s heirs.
-They said “Thinking Out Loud” had so many similarities to “Let’s Get It On” that it violated the song’s copyright protection.
+Sheeran sat with his legal team throughout the trial, defending himself against the lawsuit by Townsend’s heirs, who had said “Thinking Out Loud” had so many similarities to “Let’s Get It On” that it violated the song’s copyright protection.

+It was not the first court victory for a singer whose musical style draws from classic soul, pop and R&B, making him a target for copyright lawsuits.
+A year ago, Sheeran won a U.K. copyright battle over his 2017 hit “Shape of You” and then decried what he labeled a “culture” of baseless lawsuits that force settlements from artists eager to avoid a trial’s expense.

+Outside court, Sheeran said he doesn’t want to be taken advantage of.

+“I am just a guy with a guitar who loves writing music for people to enjoy,” he said.
+“I am not and will never allow myself to be a piggy bank for anyone to shake.”

 At the trial’s start, attorney Ben Crump told jurors on behalf of the Townsend heirs that Sheeran himself sometimes performed the two songs together.
 The jury saw video of a concert in Switzerland in which Sheeran can be heard segueing on stage between “Let’s Get It On” and “Thinking Out Loud.”
-Crump said that was “smoking gun” proof he stole from the famous tune.
+Crump said it was “smoking gun” proof Sheeran stole from the famous tune.

 In her closing argument on Wednesday, Farkas said Crump’s “smoking gun was shooting blanks.”